BritishGeologicalSurvey/VIGIL/README.md

                         Select format of the processed output files.
 Valid options are: GRD -PT PLOT_TOPOGRAPHY, --plot_topography PLOT_TOPOGRAPHY
                         Plot topography layer (True or False).
 Warning, it can be time-consuming!
+  -TI TOPOGRAPHY_ISOLINES, --topography_isolines TOPOGRAPHY_ISOLINES
-  -PR PLOT_RESOLUTION, --plot_resolution PLOT_RESOLUTION
+                        Topography height a.s.l. contour lines spatial resolution (in m).
+Used only if -PT True -PR PLOT_RESOLUTION, --plot_resolution PLOT_RESOLUTION
                         Specify plot resolution in dpi
 ```